Skip to main content

 • Washington University in St. Louis

 Prepare for a law career and get familiar with a top-ranked law school before your undergraduate years are even over.
-Pre-law students gain extra advantages: Cleveland is home to one of the country’s top legal and business centers, the site of four of the nation’s top 50 law firms and ranks fourth in the U.S. for the number of Fortune 500 company headquarters.
+Pre-law students gain extra advantages: Cleveland is home to one of the country's top legal and business centers, the site of four of the nation's top 50 law firms and has a plethora of Fortune 500 company headquarters.

 Our pre-law students enroll in some of the country's top law schools, including: